zapier/zapier-platform/packages/cli/README-source.md

 > `bundle.outputData` is only available in the `performResume` in a callback action.

-`bundle.outputData` will return a whatever data you originally returned in the `perform` allowing you to mix that with `bundle.rawRequest` or `bundle.cleanedRequest`.
+`bundle.outputData` will return a whatever data you originally returned in the `perform`, allowing you to mix that with `bundle.rawRequest` or `bundle.cleanedRequest`.

 ### `bundle.targetUrl`